mollie/spree-mollie-gateway/README.md

 * Multiple translations: English and Dutch.
 * Event log for debugging purposes.
 * Available for `spree_api` and `spree_frontend`.
+* Allow returning customers to <a href="https://www.mollie.com/en/features/checkout" title="One-click payments">use their previous payment details</a> and pay instantly.

 ## Requirements
 - Spree 3.4.x or newer.